d4m4s74/thefarmerwasreplaced/brainfuck/readme.md

 Read values depend on the plant under the drone.

-First read is always a bitmask of water, entity, tilled state and harvestability: wwppppth
+First read is always a bitmask of water, entity, tilled state and harvestability: WWEEEETH
 Water is a number between 0 and 4 indicating 0-0.25, 0.25-0.5, 0.5-0.75 and 0.75-1

-If the plant has companions second read is the number of the companion, third read is the X coordinate and fourth the Y coordinate
+If the entity has companions second read is the number of the companion, third read is the X coordinate and fourth the Y coordinate

-If the plant has a value (Cactus or Sunflower) second read is the center value, followed by North, East, South and West
+If the entity has a value (Cactus or Sunflower) second read is the center value, followed by North, East, South and West

-If the plant is a pumpkin it returns a 1 byte ID.
+If the entity is a pumpkin it returns a 1 byte ID.
 Values will be reused after 256 unique pumpkins measured.

 When on an empty tilled field or apple second read will be a bitmask of available moves: (North=1, East=2, South=4, West=8)
 When on an apple this is followed by the X and Y coordinate of the next apple.